-People who smoke can experience cluster headaches, migraines, or trigeminal neuralgia.
-These types of headaches can be linked to smoking itself, quitting smoking, or secondhand smoke.
+People who smoke may experience different types of headaches.
+Cluster headaches, migraines, and trigeminal neuralgia may be linked to smoking itself, quitting smoking, or secondhand smoke.

 Tobacco-based products contain nicotine and other toxic substances.
 These may trigger changes in the brain, causing a person to experience a headache.
 Depending on the type of headache, some people may experience accompanying symptoms such as nausea and fatigue.